 Here are a few examples of citizen requests:

-Building with a Permit
+Building without a Permit

 File a Weed Complaint